Be Whale Wise - Marine Wildlife Guidelines for Boaters, Paddlers and Viewers

 Be Whale Wise

 The Be Whale Wise guidelines are a collaborative effort between Fisheries and Oceans Canada, National Marine Fisheries Service, The Pacific Whale Watch Association (formerly Whale Watch Operators' Association Northwest) , and many other individuals and organizations.
-A full colour brochure can be obtained at any DFO office.

 Also see Be Whale Wise for Paddlers in Johnstone Strait (PDF)